 The EU's Natura 2000 network through the Birds and the Habitats Directive is meant to be the decisive contribution of the EU to fulfil its commitment to the CBD.
 Nevertheless, the Commission admitted in January 2009 that it is "highly unlikely" to meet its objective of halting biodiversity loss by 2010, stemming from the CBDs and UNDP Millennium Development Goal No 7 to significantly reduce the loss of biodiversity by 2010.
 It can be noted that failing to meet the objective might be a matter of insufficient integration of biodiversity protection across relevant policy fields (horizontal).
-In that sense, while having established a legally binding framework directive on protected areas, EU biodiversity policy is less successful in implementing the other pillar of international biodiversity policy - the application of the Ecosystem Approach to all types of land management; this is despite the need to integrate the protection of biodiversity in forests beyond protected areas, also emphasised by the MCPFE (MCPFE, 2007).
+In that sense, while having established a legally binding framework directive on protected areas, EU biodiversity policy - the application of the Ecosystem Approach to all types of land management; this is despite the need to integrate the protection of biodiversity in forests beyond protected areas, also emphasised by the MCPFE (MCPFE, 2007).
 From a policy coherence perspective, however, it can be concluded that the successful implementation of a protected area network and the less successful integration of biodiversity aspects in overall land management somehow reflect difficulties at the global level to concretise the Ecosystem Approach under the CBD.